std/strutils

 Parses an enum T. This errors at compile time, if the given enum type contains multiple fields with the same string value.

 Uses default for an invalid value in s.
-The comparison is done in a style insensitive way.
+The comparison is done in a style insensitive way (first letter is still case-sensitive).

 Example: